phoenixframework/phoenix/usage-rules/ecto-live-forms.md

-## Ecto Forms
+## Ecto LiveView Forms

-### Creating forms from changesets
+### Creating LiveView forms from changesets

-When using changesets, the underlying data, form params, and errors are retrieved from it.
+When using changesets with LiveView, the underlying data, form params, and errors are retrieved from it.
 The `:as` option is automatically computed too.
 E.g. if you have a user schema:

     defmodule MyApp.Users.User do
       use Ecto.Schema